Read this article with an in-depth review and comparison of the top two data storages SSD vs HDD to select the best option per your need:

 But if the person wishes to access the data and keep it in any physical device, then HDD is the perfect thing.

 When SSD and HDD are compared based on processing speed, the SSDs uses flash memory for accessing data stored in the memory, which makes it faster and efficient.
 Also, in SSDs, the data is stored in a continuous manner.
 It begins from one end to another, leading to continuous storage and easy storage of data, whereas in HDDs, the data is stored in platters.

-Therefore, it is fragmented and then stored in the memory, which sometimes raises the problem of accessing memory, resulting in hard accessing of data.
+Therefore, it is fragmented and then stored in the memory, which sometimes raises the problem of accessing memory, resulting in hard access of data.